How can a film shot with the latest cameras, good lighting and sound, still end up looking and feeling like a soap opera?

 Low budget doesn't mean un-cinematic

 I was recently shown a trailer for two low budget features.
 One was an all out action thriller.
 The other was a horror.
 Even in these trailers, which as everyone knows are produced from the best looking shots and events, it was apparent that they lacked a cinematic sense.
-Even though every effort within the budget had been made to make them look good.
-The features themselves certainly felt very un-cinematic.
+Even though every effort within the budget had been made to make them look good, the features themselves certainly felt very un-cinematic.

 Low budget doesn’t have to mean ‘un-cinematic’.
 After all, Dog Soldiers was a very low budget production and was still very much a ‘proper’ feature film in the true sense of the word.
 28 Days Later, despite being shot on a standard definition DV camera still had a very filmic feel despite the obvious deficiencies of the picture, which were entirely intentional on the part of the filmmaker.
+The German action film Kampfansage was shot on a Canon XL1 with a ground glass adapter in the crew's spare time, and it looked and felt like a 'real film'.

 It's the way you tell the story

 A very good case in point is a soap opera.
 Why do soap operas such as Eastenders or Neighbours look and feel as they do?
-If we look at the many clever footage remixes on YouTube, it is clear that it is possible to take any footage and edit it in a way that looks and feels more cinematic.
+If we look at the many clever footage remixes on YouTube, it is clear that it is possible to take any footage and edit them in a way that looks and feels more cinematic.
 Look at Dallas and Dynasty back in the 80's.
 They were shot on 35mm film and had huge budgets lavished on them.
 Yet nobody could ever mistake them for a feature film, nor describe them as 'cinematic'.

 A soap opera feels like it does because the story is told in a certain way, and it is edited in a certain way.
 This includes the acting too.
-The way dialogue is delivered is also completely different to the way someone like Steven Speilberg would want it, but it is also edited in a different way to the way a feature editor would approach the same scene as well.
+The way dialogue is delivered is also completely different to the way someone like Steven Speilberg would want it, but soaps are also edited in a different way to the way a feature editor would approach the same scene as well.
 However there is only so much you can do with the already filmed material.

 The moral of all this is that as a filmmaker, and this goes even for shorts and documenatries, to produce something that looks and feels like a feature film or feels cinematic, you first have to have a cinematic mindset.
 It has to be in the way you think about and stage the story.
 Without this mindset you can have all the best cameras and lighting in the world, and you still might end up with something that feels like a soap opera.
+The problem is of course that doing this takes a lot more time and effort.